 - Legibility.
-Think about what your logo looks like when viewed on tiny smartphone or smartwatch screens, or embroidered on a hat.
+Think about what your logo looks like when viewed on a tiny smartphone or smartwatch screen or in your latest advertisement.
 Having a responsive logo will keep your brand streamlined and recognizable no matter where it’s used.

 - Don’t miss out on any branding opportunities because of limitations with your logo!
 A responsive logo should look good and convey your identity in any situation.